Lamar Myles

-Lamar Myles (born January 7, 1986, in Winter Haven, Florida) is a former American football linebacker.
+Lamar Myles (born January 7, 1986) is an American former football linebacker.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
 He played college football at Louisville.

-Early years
+Early life

 Myles graduated from Lake Region High School in Eagle Lake, Florida.

 Professional career

 Jacksonville Jaguars

 Myles was signed by the Jacksonville Jaguars as an undrafted free agent in 2008.
 He was waived by the team on August 30 during final cuts.
 He was re-signed to the team's practice squad on September 17, only to be released a week later on September 24.
 He was re-signed to the practice squad again on October 6.

 He was waived/injured on August 24, 2009, and subsequently reverted to injured reserve.
 He was released with an injury settlement on August 30.
 He was re-signed to the practice squad on November 24.